Introduction

 Button communication opens up new avenues of conversation and empathy, whether your learner wants to alert you to their needs or simply show you their love.
 From dogs and cats to birds and horses, we have many animals learning to talk to us on this unusual but rewarding journey.

 For over a year now, we’ve worked on developing this curriculum at FluentPet.
 Having sold over 40,000 kits, we’ve directly engaged with thousands of successful learners.
-With over 3,300 members on our research forum and over 3,000 research reports submitted bi-weekly by participants, we have a trove of information that we’d love to share with you.
+With more than 18,000 members on our FluentPet Community forum and with insight from over 3,000 progress reports submitted bi-weekly by research participants, we have a trove of information that we’d love to share with you.

-Our work with How.TheyCanTalk, the research team, and the forum community has helped us distill their knowledge into one official how-to guide.
+Our work with the How.TheyCanTalk, research team and the FluentPet Community has helped us distill their knowledge into one official how-to guide.
 With their best advice, we’ve made the learning process as easy as possible for you.

 So what is button communication?